 All that being said, unless you’re a competitive athlete, it’s highly unnecessary to go to the gym every day.
 You might want to consider other hobbies that aren’t necessarily related just to round yourself out as a human being.

 Going to the gym every day as a recreational lifter can lead to some obsessive habits that aren’t healthy.
 Focus on 3-5 days and spend your valuable time pursuing other priorities in life.

 Rest on your rest days.
 Eat in a way that is consistent with your goals and focus on recovering from your training sessions.

 You can also do something that is known as active recovery.
 Active recovery can be performed in a number of ways but is a light activity that gets your blood flowing, isn’t stressful, and helps you recover.

 Some examples of active recovery include recovery walks, yoga, and mobility work.

 Selecting the right workout routine is crucial for reaching your goals.
 People who don't choose the right plan are setting themselves up for failure.
 Here are our top 8 tips for selecting a workout.

 Remember, nutrition is more important that your workout routine.
 You can have the best plan in the world and if you don't back it up with the fuel you need for your goal you will not succeed.
-Use our BMR calculator to calculate your calories then check out our fitness nutrition section for diet plan, articles and recipes.
+Use our BMR calculator to calculate your calories then choose the right diet plan for you and get some healthy recipes to keep things interesting.